Kyuchumimo/Pygame-80/README.md

 ![](https://user-images.githubusercontent.com/74131798/159044855-2366e15f-3730-4eab-b7f9-bc2c800cb9f6.gif)

 A set of functions from TIC-80 tiny computer 0.90.1723 platform ported to Pygame 2.
 Many of them are designed to work with the NumPy library to improve performance, per pixel access and CSV files access.

-**THIS LIBRARY IS STILL UNDER DEVELOPMENT, SO THE BEHAVIOR OF THE FUNCTIONS MAY CHANGE OVER TIME, WAIT UNTIL A STABLE VERSION IS RELEASED**

 Some of the highlights of using this library are:
 * TIC-80 friendly